NathnaelBalcha/Basic-Calculator/README.md

-# Basic-Calculator
+# Basic Calculator
 Writing a program that performs basic calculator operations in C++.
 Note: It Use a function for each operation.